 Breweries in the US

-I love beer, and before I moved to the US all I knew about american beer was Bud Light, which I had never tried before because it's seen as a watery and bad beer in Sweden.
+I love beer, and before I moved to the US all I knew about American beer was Bud Light, which I had never tried before because it's seen as a watery and bad beer in Sweden.
 Who would buy that?
-Every now and then I see comments about US beer from european people, that the beer is really shitty.
+Every now and then I see comments about US beer from European people, that the beer is really bad, watery and bland.
 I wonder where they have been?
-There are 20 some breweries in Alaska and I have been to many of them.
+There are 20 or so breweries in Alaska and I have been to many of them.
 I must say, most of them are great, actually awesome.
 Nowadays I love going to breweries and try to find at least one to visit once I go to a new place.

 Micro and Nano Breweries

 Obviously there are small breweries that aren't as good as others, as there are large corporation breweries that are worse than the small ones.
 The last few years there has been such an increase in small breweries, and nano breweries, popping up all over the country.
-Everyone wants to brew beer professionally, and many people succeed but more don't.
-Now how many small breweries does Sweden have?
+Everyone wants to brew beer professionally, and many people succeed, but not all.
+Now, how many small breweries does Sweden have?
 Right.
 They are popping up there too of course.

 Here are some of my Alaskan beer favorites, I probably forgot a few...

 Peninsula brewer's preserve, Kenai river brewing company